 Each focus group will determine its own method of financing.

-Focus groups shall not use ITU-T funds or resources except for the use of Telecommunication Information Exchange Services (TIES) and for those situations where deliverables and progress reports are made available to ITU-T, as in clause 10

-Non-ITU members must pay a fee, determined by TSB, for the use of TIES.
+Focus groups shall not use ITU-T funds or resources except for the use of Telecommunication Information Exchange Services (TIES) and for those situations where deliverables and progress reports are made available to ITU-T, as in clause 10, and for the participation of Persons with Disabilities in accordance with the higher instruments that now apply Non-ITU members must pay a fee, determined by TSB, for the use of TIES.

 4.1 Financing of meetings

 It is suggested that financing of meetings and their preparation be accomplished by volunteer hosting in a similar manner to rapporteur groups, or on the basis of financial arrangements determined by the focus group.
+The participation of persons with disabilities shall be facilitated in accordance to the higher instruments that now apply.

 5 Administrative support